Saenger Theatre (New Orleans): Organ

-The Saenger Theatre features an approximately 2000-pipe Robert Morton theatre organ, installed at the theater's opening.
+The Saenger Theatre features an approximately 2000-pipe theatre organ by Robert Morton, installed at the theater's opening.
 One of the largest instruments ever built by the Robert Morton Organ Company of Van Nuys, California, it was the prototype for the company's "Wonder Morton" line.
 The organ has a four manual console and 26 ranks of pipes.
 Nine ranks extend to the 16' pitch.
 It was designed specifically for the acoustics of the Saenger, and is one of the few Robert-Morton organs in the United States still in the location of its original installation.
 According to theater historian Ben M. Hall, the famed theater organist Jesse Crawford said the Saenger's Morton was the finest instrument he had ever played.